Boynton Beach Truck Accident Lawyers

 How long does it take to settle a truck accident?

 Every case is different.
-Legal disputes can take anywhere from a few months to well over a year to settle.
+Legal disputes can take anywhere from a few months to over a year to settle.

 The more extensive the injuries and damages, the longer the timeline.